MitchStares/personal-website/notes.md

 8. GeoParquet support?
 9. SQL database connection?
 BigQuery?
 10. Pre-defined or built in layers such as administrative boundaries, census data etc.
-11. Point size, Line vs point layer (see openstreetmap ways query below)
+11. Point size, ~~Line vs point layer (see openstreetmap ways query below)~~
+12. Ability to add new sidebar pullout tab for text/markdown editing.
+Include inline image uploads and display
+13. Sidebar Graphs using D3
+14. Customisable sidebar widgets.
+Graphs (bar, chart etc), cards, text
+15. On-upload transformation sequence (eventual sql integration) using graphical, no-code editor.
+Think DAGs, Tableau's data pipeline, ADF etc.

+## Utility Tools
+Create a utility tool for querying data quality of datasets.
+Potentially add a CRS transformation tool, file conversion, clipping etc.
+Does not need to be a flashy Single page app or super complicated in its stack.
+Just needs to have a very basic front-end UI with some back-end processing or client-side processing.

 **Example overpass turbo query**
 [out:json];